Material Engagement + Technicity + Consciousness

 The Metatechnicity Research Group’s aim is to bring fresh insight to history and trajectories by (re)introducing consciousness into the narratives, descriptions and understandings of technology.

+Metatech brings together a community of researchers who look deeper in time and wider in scope than most technology histories, bringing new and nonlinear narratives to design, humans, technology and the earth.
 We want to bring greater depth understandings of the ways in which the human mind is intertwined with the earth and is materialised in and through designed artefacts, and how that materialisation through artefacts shapes the mind.

 Our work has been developed in relation to recent and emerging postphenomenological and new-materialist human histories, and can be seen as a form of archaeology that attempts to bring an anthropological and evolutionary foundation to design and our understandings of technicity.
+Our thesis is that consciousness is continuous with technology – two dimensions that have, until very recently, not been included in the canon of historical, cultural narratives.
+We aim to generate new understandings of the continuities between technology, consciousness and human history through the analysis of changes and variations in technological forms, cultural practices, languages, and habits over time.

 Through our transdisciplinary engagement merging design, archaeology and cognitive science, our work has implications for understandings of design practice, the cognitive sciences, human histories and the sustainable projection of our species.

-Metatech are always looking for people to join us:
+Metatech are always looking for people to join us

 As colleagues and partners : We are particularly concerned to talk with others who are interested in the non-linear development of technologies, practices and ideas in any discipline.
 Please do contact us if you are interested in a conversation about this by clicking on the ‘menu’ and selecting the contact link.